apache/airflow/docs/apache-airflow-providers/howto/create-update-providers.rst

 In Airflow 2.3, new exception :class:`~airflow.exceptions.OptionalProviderFeatureException` has been introduced and Providers can use the exception to signal that the ImportError (or any other error) should be ignored by Airflow ProvidersManager.
-However this Exception is only available in Airflow 2.3 so if providers would like to remain compatible with Airflow 2.1 and 2.2, they should continue throwing the ImportError exception.
+However this Exception is only available in Airflow 2.3 so if providers would like to remain compatible with 2.2, they should continue throwing the ImportError exception.

-Example code (from Plyvel Hook, part of the Google Provider) explains how such conditional error handling should be implemented to keep compatibility with Airflow 2.1 and 2.2
+Example code (from Plyvel Hook, part of the Google Provider) explains how such conditional error handling should be implemented to keep compatibility with 2.2

   .. code-block:: python